-Disclaimer: Don’t tell your clients about how they are hijacking your session or project!
+Disclaimer: Don’t tell your bad clients about how they are hijacking your session or project!

 This was the designer’s first draft.

-But apparently, the client pretends to be an expert in design so more demands are made.
+Apparently, the client pretended to be an expert in design so more demands were made.

-Presenting, the final product- this is how your project will turn out if you say yes to the client all the time even if they’re completely cracked.
+This is how your project will turn out if you say yes to the client all the damn time even if they’re completely cracked.

 Make sure your ship is in tip-top shape before the storm hits!
 Do I hear an aye aye captain?
 You’re setting yourself up for a disaster if your company is already in chaos before more craziness comes in.

 If you have all your systems in place, it’ll be easier to regain composure no matter how crazy the demand of your client will be.